-When a tooth is broken or damaged by decay, we will try to fix it with a filling, crown or other treatment.
-Unfortunately, in some cases there is too much damage for the tooth to be repaired and the best recommendation is a tooth extraction.
+When a tooth is decayed, we can try to fix it with a filling or crown.
+Unfortunately, when there is too much damage due to a large amount of decay, the best option is a tooth extraction.

 There can be other reasons for a dental extraction that are not due to damage or infection, for example: